zhaozhixu/LightNet/docs/Getting-Started.md

         ./configure --install-dir=DIR

-    to set the installation directory (default is `/usr/local`); use
+    to set the installation directory (default is `/usr/local`).
+Use

         ./configure --with-cuda=yes

     if you want to build with CUDA support.

     Detailed `./configure` options can be displayed using `./configure -h`.

-    After that, use `make` to compile the library, and optionally, run the tests with `make test` if installed the development dependency.
-Then `make install` to copy the library files and headers into the installation directory.
+    After that, use `make` to compile the binaries, and run the test.
+    Finally, use `make install` to install the build directory into the installation directory.

 3. Other `make` options

     Use `make info` to see other `make` options.
-    Especially, you can use `make clean` to clean up the build directory and all object files, and `make uninstall` to remove library files and headers from the installation directory.
+    Especially, you can use `make clean` to clean up the build directory and all object files, and `make uninstall` to remove installed files from the installation directory.

 ## Usage